shhschilling/MasterTwo/Readme.md

 # Installation under Linux

-The installer MasterTwoInstall copies the files into the correct path, updates the init.m file in the .Mathematica/Autoload/directory in the home directory, To install the package,
+The installer `MasterTwoInstall` copies the files into the correct path, updates the `init.m` file in the ` .Mathematica/Autoload/directory` in the home directory, To install the package,

- * copy the zip file MasterTwo-1.0.zip to your disk,
+* copy the zip file `MasterTwo-1.0.zip `to your disk,

- * unpack it with unzip MasterTwo-1.0.zip.
+* unpack it with `unzip MasterTwo-1.0.zip`.
 * Change directory to MasterTwo-1.0
 * Change the permission of the installation script:
   `chmod +x MasterTwoInstall`
 * Execute it: `./MasterTwoInstall `

-Follow the instructions...
+Follow the instructions.

 # Uninstallation under Linux

 Run the program `./MasterTwoUninstall` in the installation directory of `MasterTwo`.

-# Installatiion under  MACOS and Windows
+# Installation under  MACOS and Windows

 To install the package